samstur/albo_auto_mRNA/MasterNotes.md

 Data was generated at Georgetown by Mara, Peter, and Sam.

 The raw reads are available in NCBI’s short read archive (SRA) under accession number XXXXYYYY

+### Preprocessing and Quality Control
+Trimmomatic (version 0.39) was used to trim sequence reads based on quality (https://github.com/samstur/albo_auto_mRNA/blob/main/trim.sh)

+FastQC (v0.11.9) was used for quality control visualization